Cincinnati Dog Bite Lawyer holding Owners Responsible for Attacks & Dog Bite Injuries

 • Is the dog’s dangerous conduct the direct cause of the injury?

 Some laws state that an owner is liable regardless of whether the owner knew the dog was dangerous.
+In the United States, over 35 percent of households own at least one dog.
+In most cases, a dog present little danger, though people forget their dog has animal instincts that are not always understood.

 Many “dangerous dogs” are of the same breed.
 Though dogs from any breed can be docile, loving and friendly, size is a principle contributor to personal injury and are therefore more likely to require medical attention and be reported.
 The following dog breeds have a higher-than-average reported attack rate: